open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/performance-rbac.md

 ### Resources

-To download the resources for Enterprise OPA performance testing, clone the GitHub repository containing the examples:
+To download the resources for EOPA performance testing, clone the GitHub repository containing the examples:

 ```shell
 # terminal-command